1. Home

 • Legal consulting pertaining to the project

-• Services related to the organization and holding of events or conferences (e.g. interpreter services, moderation, fees / expenses for experts, speakers, facilitators, entrance staff, technicians)
+• Services related to the organization and holding of events or conferences (e.g. translation services, moderation, fees / expenses for experts, speakers, facilitators, entrance staff, technicians)

 • Translations